Privacy Policy

 Section 2.1 - Institutional and Commercial Purpose

-Section 2.2 — Legal Grounds
+Section 2.2 - Legal Grounds (Legal Bases)

-- Performance of a contract: necessary to fulfill the established relationship.
+- Performance of a Contract: necessary to fulfill the established relationship.

-3. Sharing and International Data Transfer
+3. Sharing and International Transfer of Data

 Section 3.1 - Sharing with Third Parties